QingyangZhang/EMPO/.ipynb_checkpoints/readme-checkpoint.md

 If you find this repo helpful, please consider to **star🌟** this repo for support our work.

 ## News
 - [2025-09-20] EMPO has been accepted by NeurIPS as a Spotlight!
+See you in San Diego!
 - [2025-04-30] We release the training and evaluation code for both mathematical reasoning and free-form natural reasoning tasks.
 - [2025-04-08] We introduce EMPO, which makes the first attempt on fully unsupervised LLM reasoning incentivization.
 Check out our arxiv preprint (first released at 2025.04.08): https://arxiv.org/abs/2504.05812